Jamestown, Virginia: 1607–1609: Arrival and beginning

-Late in 1606, English colonists set sail with a charter from the London Company to establish a colony in the New World.
+In 1606, English colonists set sail with a charter from the London Company to establish a colony in the New World.
 The fleet consisted of the ships Susan Constant, Discovery, and Godspeed, all under the leadership of Captain Christopher Newport.
 They made a particularly long voyage of four months, including a stop in the Canary Islands, in Spain, and subsequently Puerto Rico, and finally departed for the American mainland on April 10, 1607.

 The expedition made landfall on April 26, 1607, at a place which they named Cape Henry.
 Under orders to select a more secure location, they set about exploring what is now Hampton Roads and an outlet to the Chesapeake Bay which they named the James River in honor of King James I of England.
 Captain Edward Maria Wingfield was elected president of the governing council on April 25, 1607.
 On May 14, he selected a piece of land on a large peninsula some 40 mi inland from the Atlantic Ocean as a prime location for a fortified settlement.
 The river channel was a defensible strategic point due to a curve in the river, and it was close to the land, making it navigable and offering enough land for piers or wharves to be built in the future.
 Perhaps the most favorable fact about the location was that it was uninhabited because the leaders of the nearby indigenous nations considered the site too poor and remote for agriculture.
 The island was swampy and isolated, and it offered limited space, was plagued by mosquitoes, and afforded only brackish tidal river water unsuitable for drinking.

 The Jamestown settlers arrived in Virginia during a severe drought, according to a research study conducted by the Jamestown Archaeological Assessment (JAA) team in the 1990s.
 The JAA analyzed information from a study conducted in 1985 by David Stahle and others, who obtained drawings of 800-year-old bald cypress trees along the Nottoway and Blackwater rivers.
 The lifespan of these trees is up to 1,000 years, and their rings offer a good indication of an area's annual amount of rainfall.
 The borings revealed that the worst drought in 700 years occurred between 1606 and 1612.
 This severe drought affected the Jamestown colonists and Powhatan tribe's ability to produce food and obtain a safe supply of water.